 Aside from their muscle-building benefits, there are other advantages to incorporating resistance bands into your workout routine.

 Notably, they're an affordable and portable alternative to traditional gym equipment.
-Think about it - you can easily throw a resistance band into your bag and squeeze in a workout almost anywhere.
+You can easily throw a resistance band into your bag and squeeze in a workout almost anywhere.
 Plus, resistance bands are highly adaptable, meaning you can adjust them to suit your fitness level and target specific muscle groups.

-According to a study published in 2022, resistance band training can actually lower body fat in people who are overweight better than other forms of training, including free weights and bodyweight exercises.
+According to a study published in 2022, resistance band training can actually lower body fat in overweight people better than other forms of training, including free weights and bodyweight exercises.

 How to Build Muscle With Resistance Bands